mrefky/fixsplitter/Readme.md

 http://192.168.169.50:8080

-# How to reduce input trafic rate
+# How to reduce traffic rate

 * Either use the inboundGW code to reject messages that exceeds acceptable rate (code is implemented however the maximum rate is opened)

-* Or deplay messages sent fro GW3 to the exchange by adding an exxeptable delay if needed.
+* Or deplay rate of messages sent from GW3 to the exchange by adding an acceptable delay if needed.